- There were around 8,800 pancreatic cancer deaths in the UK in 2014, that’s 24 deaths every day.

-- Pancreatic cancer is the tenth most common cancer in the UK.
+- Pancreatic cancer is the fifth most common cause of cancer death in the UK (2014).

-- Pancreatic cancer is the thirteenth most common cancer in men and the ninth most common in women.
+- Pancreatic cancer is the 10th most common cancer in the UK (2013).

 - In Europe, around 104,000 new cases of pancreatic cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is eighth lowest in Europe for males and 20th highest for females.